dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 the peer will preferentially use the scheduler and the seed peer of the Dragonfly cluster.
 CIDRs has higher priority than IDC in the scopes.

+**Hostnames**: The cluster needs to serve all peers in Hostnames.
+The input parameter is the multiple Hostnames regexes.
+The Hostnames will be reported in the peer configuration when the peer is started.
+When the Hostnames matches the multiple Hostnames regexes in the cluster, the peer will preferentially use the scheduler and the seed peer of the cluster.
+Hostnames has higher priority than IDC in the scopes.
+Hostnames has priority equal to CIDRs in the scopes.

 ### Create Dragonfly cluster B based on helm charts

 Create charts configuration with cluster information in the manager console.